Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Introduction

-We will first consider inference for quantiles of individual treatment effects in stratified randomized experiments, which builds on and generalizes the recent work by \citet{li2020quantile}.
-In particular, \citet{li2020quantile} requires exchangeable treatment assignments across all units (e.g., completely randomized experiments), while we require only exchangeable assignments within each stratum and allow units in different strata to have different propensity scores \citep{pscore1983}.
-Note that the stratified experiment is not only a popular design in practice \citep{Fisher35a, box2005statistics}, but also can be used to approximate observational studies through careful designs such as substratification or matching \citep{Imbens15a, Rosenbaum:2010}. {\rev It turns out that the inference in stratified experiments encounters additional computation difficulty, especially when the number of strata and stratum sizes are large, since the optimization for achieving valid $p$-values for testing null hypotheses on quantiles of individual effects involves integer linear programming.
-Indeed, the optimization is equivalent to solving multiple-choice knapsack problems, which are generally NP-hard \citep{kellerer2004multiple}.
-We provide efficient algorithms to calculate the $p$-values either exactly or slightly conservatively by dropping the integer constraints, under which the validity of the $p$-values will be maintained.}
+We first consider inference for quantiles of individual treatment effects in stratified randomized experiments, which builds upon and generalizes the recent work by \citet{li2020quantile}.
+In particular, \citet{li2020quantile} requires exchangeable treatment assignments across all units (e.g., completely randomized experiments), while we require only exchangeable assignments within each stratum and allow units in different strata to have different propensity scores \citep{pscore1983}. {\rev The} stratified experiment is not only a popular design in practice \citep{Fisher35a, box2005statistics}, but also can be used to approximate observational studies through careful designs such as substratification or matching \citep{Imbens15a, Rosenbaum:2010}.
+The inference in stratified experiments encounters additional computation difficulty, especially when the number of strata and stratum sizes are large, since the calculation of valid $p$-values for testing null hypotheses on quantiles of individual effects involves integer linear programming.

+Fortunately, the optimization for computing these valid $p$-values can be transformed into the classical multiple-choice knapsack problems, for which many efficient algorithms have been developed and will be utilized for our purpose \citep{kellerer2004multiple}. {\rev The} multiple-choice knapsack problems are generally NP-hard.
+However, in our specific context, they can be solved in polynomial time.
+Specifically, for a sample of size $N$, the multiple-choice knapsack problem for calculating one valid $p$-value can be solved exactly in $O(N^2)$ time and conservatively in $O(N)$ time, where the latter will lead to a conservative $p$-value.